fire-archive/DesignConcepts/chapters/level_05.md

 As an example, consider a "Kart-style" racing game like *Mario Kart*.
 In racing games, play is more interesting if the player is in the middle of a pack of cars rather than if they are way out in front or lagging way behind on their own (after all, there is more interaction if your opponents are close by).
 As a result, the *de facto* standard in that genre of play is to add a negative feedback loop: as the player gets ahead of the pack, the opponents start cheating, finding better power-ups and getting impossible bursts of speed to help them catch up.
 This makes it more difficult for the player to maintain or extend a lead.
 This particular feedback loop is sometimes referred to as "rubber-banding" because the cars behave as if they are connected by rubber bands, pulling the leaders and losers back to the center of the pack.

 Likewise, the reverse is true.
 If the player falls behind, they will find better power-ups and the opponents will slow down to allow the player to catch up.
 This makes it more difficult for a player who is behind to fall further behind.
-Again, both of these are examples of *negative* feedback loops; "negative" refers to the fact that a dynamic becomes weaker with iteration, and has nothing to do with whether it has a positive or negative effect on the player’s standing in the game.
+Again, both of these are examples of *negative* feedback loops; "negative" refers to the fact that a dynamic becomes weaker with iteration, and has nothing to do with whether it has a positive or negative effect on the player's standing in the game.

 Negative feedback loops also have three important properties: